ishan16696/design-patterns-Golang/README.md

             Height int
         }

-        // following line guarantee that struct `Rectangle` must have to implement all methods of interface `ShapeCalculator` var _ ShapeCalculator = (*Rectangle)(nil)
+        // following line guarantee that struct `Rectangle` must have to implement all methods of interface `ShapeCalculator`.
+        // purpose of this pattern is to enforce at compile time that `*Rectangle` implements the interface. var _ ShapeCalculator = (*Rectangle)(nil)

         // another way of using this